sduljh/GLASS/README.md

 ## Prerequisites

-Before running this script, you need to compile the C code that is part of this project.
-Follow the step to set up your environment:
+Before running this script, you need to follow the step to set up your environment: